apache/nuttx/configs/sama5d3x-ek/README.txt

        CONFIG_ARMV7A_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

-    3. This configuration executes out of CS0 NOR flash and can only be loaded via JTAG.
-128MB
+    3. This configuration executes out of CS0 NOR flash and can only be loaded via SAM-BA.
+These are the relevant configuration options the define the NOR FLASH configuration:

        CONFIG_SAMA5_BOOT_CS0FLASH=y            : Boot from FLASH on CS0
        CONFIG_BOOT_RUNFROMFLASH=y              : Run in place on FLASH (vs copying to RAM)